 If the ratio’s value is above 1, that would mean it has more long-term debt than it has assets.
 This means a high risk of not being able to meet its financial obligations.

-In general, you would want to have a ratio which is less than 0.5, which in this case it is, indicating a low risk for the company.
+In general, you would want to have a ratio that is less than 0.5, which in this case it is, indicating a low risk for the company.

 Lastly, a rule of thumb watch out for real estate companies, infrastructure companies, and banks that are notorious for having large debts.